Meany, Miny, and Moe: List of appearances

-Comics appearances
+Comic appearances

-In the later Lantz comic books Woody Woodpecker Back to School 1 and 2 (1952, 1953), the three monkeys starred in comic stories of their own.
+In the later Lantz comic books Woody Woodpecker Back to School #1 and 2 (1952–53), the three monkeys starred in comic stories of their own.
 The spelling of their names changed to Meeny, Miney and (sometimes) Mo.
 In the comics, the trio spoke English in a style roughly mimicking the Three Stooges.
-While Meeny's name no longer exactly matched the word "meany," he was still portrayed as a wannabe tough guy.
+While Meeny's name no longer exactly matched the word "meany", he was still portrayed as a wannabe tough guy.